Rust shooting incident: Union disputes and safety complaints

 The beginning of Rusts production came amidst a potential strike by members of the International Alliance of Theatrical Stage Employees (IATSE) over working conditions and low pay.
 On October 4, it was announced that IATSE members voted 98.68% in favor of authorizing a strike, with a voter turnout of 89.66% of eligible voters.
 Cinematographer Halyna Hutchins supported IATSE.
 She wrote in an Instagram post: "Standing in #IAsolidarity with our @IATSE crew here in New Mexico on RUST."

 Some crew members claim firearms safety protocols were not distributed with the call sheets and were not strictly followed on the set.
 They claim there was no medic present during the construction of the film's sets.
 Crew members grew upset with what they claimed was a lack of adequate hotel rooms.
-Crew members alleged producers would only allow the local New Mexico crew courtesy room rentals after working 13 hours "on the clock".
+Crew members alleged producers would only allow the local New Mexico crew courtesy room rentals after working 13hours "on the clock".
 Some claimed they were only left with six hours to sleep after long drives home.
-However, a source close to the production said their union contract indicated a hotel would be provided if the travel distance was more than 60 mi and that producers would provide a hotel for crew after 13.5 hours or more on set.
-The source also claimed that hotels were provided to crew on days they worked 10–12 hours if call time was before 6 a.m. and production wrapped after 7 p.m.
+However, a source close to the production said their union contract indicated a hotel would be provided if the travel distance was more than 60 mi and that producers would provide a hotel for crew after 13.5hours or more on set.
+The source also claimed that hotels were provided to crew on days they worked 10–12hours if call time was before 6a.m. and production wrapped after 7p.m.